 Men!
-Welcome to today’s talk.
-We’re going to take a deep dive into skincare for men.
-More specifically, we’re going to focus on your face.
+Welcome to today's talk.
+We're going to take a deep dive into skincare for men.
+More specifically, we're going to focus on your face.
 They call it the money maker for a reason, and you want to keep yours in pristine condition for as long as you can.
 To do that, you need to learn the basics, and we're going to lay it all out for you.

-Skincare feels like rocket science at first, but the entire concept can be boiled down to four points.
+Skincare feels like rocket science initially, but the entire concept can be boiled down to four points.
 If you keep to the four points, you'll be fine.

 Point number 1: Choose a cleanser

 You need a face wash.
 It is different from body or bar soap.
 It is a wash specifically designed for your face.
 That means it can contend with oils (as our faces tend to get much oilier than most of our skin) without causing dry skin.
 When you have a cleanser that feels good, use it every single morning and night.
 Using a moisturizer frequently will keep your face looking young and healthy for many, many years.

 Point number 2: Find an exfoliator

 You also need an exfoliator.
 A good exfoliator will clear out your pores and keep your skin relatively soft and healthy.
 It also helps to avoid ingrown hairs when you shave.
 Typically, you should be exfoliating one to two times a week.
-It doesn’t take long.
+It doesn't take long.
 You got this.

 Point number 3: Moisturize

 Moisturizer is infinitely important.
 It keeps you from getting a wrinkled, creased face.
 It keeps your skin healthy.
 It softens your beard a little and helps avoid razor burn.
-You want a good moisturizer, and you do it every morning and night in tandem with your cleanser
+You want a good moisturizer, and you do it every morning and night in tandem with your cleanser.

 Point number 4: All of the sunscreen